donmccurdy/glTF-Transform/README.md

 }
 ```

-To learn how glTF-Transform works, and the architecture of the scripting API, start with [Concepts](https://gltf-transform.dev/concepts).
+To learn how glTF Transform works, and the architecture of the scripting API, start with [Concepts](https://gltf-transform.dev/concepts).
 To try out the scripting API without installing anything, visit [gltf.report/](https://gltf.report/), load a glTF model, and open the *Script* tab.

 ## Command-line API